videos13606-cell/file-integrity-checker/README.md

 **Step 3:** Let the program scan it and save its original hash (its unique cryptographic signature).
 Type:
 > `./integrity-check init test.txt`

-*(Comment: The program just calculated the SHA-256 hash of the file and saved it in a secure location.
-Now it knows what the original looks like!)*
+The program just calculated the SHA-256 hash of the file and saved it in a secure location.
+Now it knows what the original looks like!

 **Step 4:** Let's check if everything is okay.
 Type:
 > `./integrity-check check test.txt`
-**Expected result:** `Status: Unmodified`
+**Expected result:** Status: Unmodified

 Makes sense!
 Nobody touched the file, so the hash matches the one we saved in Step 3

 **Step 5: Time to "hack" the file!**